-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 5) Economic growth can be pictured in a production possibilities curve diagram by - A) making the production possibilities curve more bowed out. - B) making the production possibilities curve less bowed out. - C) shifting the production possibilities curve out. - D) shifting the production possibilities curve in.